-Professor Ruth Taylor took up the role of Vice-Principal Education in November 2019.
+Professor Ruth Taylor is Vice-Principal Education.
 She is responsible for leading the effective delivery of the University’s strategic objectives for Education.
-Areas of responsibility include: quality and innovation in learning, teaching and assessment; student experience and engagement, including student support; student success; employability and entrepreneurship; quality assurance and enhancement across the provision.
-Ruth is also responsible for leading the University’s work on the Race Equality Charter.
+Areas of responsibility include: quality and innovation in learning, teaching and assessment; student experience and engagement, including student support; student success; employability and entrepreneurship; quality assurance and enhancement across the provision; and student mobility.

-Ruth was previously Senior Pro Vice Chancellor and Dean of a Faculty of Health, Education, Medicine and Social Care, and Professor of Nurse Education, at Anglia Ruskin University from 2013.
-She held an institutional role in the leadership of the student retention strategy.
+Ruth was previously Senior Pro Vice Chancellor and Dean of a Faculty of Health, Education, Medicine and Social Care, and Professor of Nurse Education, at Anglia Ruskin University.
+She held an institutional roles in the leadership of the student retention strategy including the development of a university-wide revised personal tutor role.
 Prior to that she worked at The Robert Gordon University in a leadership role in the School of Nursing and Midwifery having had a career in clinical nursing practice for 15 years.

 Follow Ruth on Twitter: @ruthft1